andyczerwonka/andyczerwonka.github.com/source/_posts/2012-12-11-picking-a-web-application-platform-isnt-as-easy-as-it-once-was.markdown

 title: "Picking a web application platform isn't as easy as it once was"
 date: 2012-12-11 14:03
 comments: true
-categories: [programming, single page application, javascript, REST]
+categories: [programming, web application, javascript, REST]
 ---

 I find myself in a bit of a conundrum.
 I'm building a new, modern, web-based application and not only do I have to pick a technology, I have to pick an architecture.
 I think it is fair to say that these days its a tough choice because we have more options than we did even 5 years ago.